Insider Selling: Aritzia Inc. (TSE:ATZ) Senior Officer Sells 10,000 Shares of Stock

-Aritzia Inc. (TSE:ATZ) Senior Officer Karen Kwan sold 10,000 shares of the business’s stock in a transaction that occurred on Wednesday, January 26th.
-The shares were sold at an average price of C$57.50, for a total transaction of C$575,000.00.
+Aritzia Inc. (TSE:ATZ) Senior Officer Todd Jeremy Ingledew sold 10,000 shares of the business’s stock in a transaction that occurred on Monday, January 31st.
+The shares were sold at an average price of C$58.88, for a total value of C$588,771.00.
+Following the completion of the transaction, the insider now directly owns 10,000 shares in the company, valued at C$588,771.

 Aritzia Inc, together with its subsidiaries, designs and sells apparels and accessories for women in North America.
 It offers sweatshirts, leggings, blouses, pants, dresses, T-shirts, bodysuits, shorts, skirts, jackets and coats, sweaters, and denims; and accessories, including bralettes and sports bras, hats, bags and pouches, shoes and sneakers, socks and tights, belts, scarves, iPhone cases, and gloves and mittens.